Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 What Is the Best Way to Serve Capicola?

-The best way to serve Capicola is as part of a charcuterie board or antipasto platter, alongside other food.
-These platters typically consist of cured meats alongside hard cheeses, red peppers, pickles, sliced apples, and chutneys.
+The best way to serve Capicola is as part of a charcuterie board or antipasto platter alongside other food.
+These platters typically contain cured meats, hard cheeses, red peppers, pickles, sliced apples, and chutneys.

-Capicola can also be served as part of a salad or in a sandwich, with vegetables, or alongside other cured meats.
+Capicola can also be served as part of a salad, in a sandwich with vegetables, or alongside other cured meats.